 Scientific name: Ornithorhynchus anatinus

-Conservation status: This species is listed as Least Concern in Queensland (Nature Conservation Act 1992) and it is ranked as a low priority for conservation under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.
+Conservation status: This species is listed as Special Least Concern in Queensland (Nature Conservation (Wildlife) Regulation 2006) and it is ranked as a low priority for conservation under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.

 A duck-like bill and shy nature has made the platypus one of Australia's most intriguing animals.
 The platypus is one of only three monotremes.
 The other two species are Australia's short-beaked echidna and Papua New Guinea's long-beaked echidna.
 Monotremes are different from other mammals because they have no teats and lay eggs like birds even though they raise their young like mammals.